 In 1852 the king of Bavaria, Maximilian II, asked him to settle permanently in Munich to dedicate himself especially to the field of applied optics (Corrado d’Agostini).
 I find interesting to look at these historical and biographical data to realize that although the pioneers of photography such as Nièpce, Daguerre, Florence, Bayard and to some extent even Talbot, were something of an amateur or dedicated hobbyist, photography soon became a scientific and economic subject that shook the political and academic world.
 The dilettantes did not disappear, many photographers, even those on weekends, contributed in different ways with inventions and improvements in the photographic process.
 But at the same time, the production of photographic images mobilized enormous energy from the great names of science, industry and political and institutional leaders.
 It is also interesting to observe this figure of the entrepreneurial researcher, scientist and entrepreneur, very common in the 19th century, but which today seems to have no place.

-Maximilian II’s request made perfect sense because Munich had been the center for the development of optics under the leadership of the great physicist Joseph von Fraunhofer (1787-1826), but with the invention of photography, Vienna, he had become a strong competitor featuring names like Petzval and Voigländer, that were actually just the tip of a new iceberg that had quickly formed.
-Factories, raw materials, trade agreements, patents and also all the knowledge involved in optics, in the study of light, colors, chemistry, in short, all of Science, overnight, became the subject of political leaders, of kings and princes, who handled incentives, vied for talents and competed with each other for markets that opened up.
+Maximilian II’s request made perfect sense because Munich had been the center for the development of optics under the leadership of the great physicist Joseph von Fraunhofer (1787-1826), but with the invention of photography, Vienna had become a strong competitor featuring names like Petzval and Voigländer, that were actually just the tip of a new iceberg that had quickly formed.
+Factories, raw materials, trade agreements, patents and also all the knowledge involved in optics, in the study of light, colors, chemistry, in short, an array of science fields, overnight, became the subject of political leaders, of kings and princes, who handled incentives, vied for talents and competed with each other for markets that opened up.
 They had to learn to move on that new board too.
 How much difference with the times, not too distant, when only wars could bring power and wealth to royal families.

 After Petzval’s lens, it can be said that nothing was as significant as the Aplanats, designed by Adolph Steinheil in 1866 (and simultaneously and independently by Dallmeyer, also German, working in England, who launched the same concept under the name Rapid Rectilinear ).
 Adolph had the collaboration of his friend, the mathematician Philipp Ludwig von Seidel (1821-1896), from the University of Munich, who had developed a set of equations that allowed to simulate the oblique rays falling on the lenses and thus to predict, with calculations only, the effects of each concept / optical design on the quality of the final image.
 Seidel was able to mathematically separate the different aberrations that deteriorate the periphery of a lens image.